Frequently Asked Questions

 How much do they eat and what should I feed them?

-A growing puppy will eat as much as any other puppy, but, the full grown Pyrenees has a small appetite for their size.
+A growing puppy will eat as much as any other puppy, but, the full grown Great Pyrenees has a small appetite for how big they are.
 We feed all of our dogs Victor Hi-Pro Plus Formula for Active Dogs & Puppies, and found they tolerate this food best.
 We free feed our dogs, and never had any issues with weight.
 However, our dogs are working dogs and have access to open pasture 24/7.
 Our dogs also get fresh raw goats milk twice a day, along with the occasional egg as a treat (the benefits of being on a working farm).
 Consult with your veterinarian on how to feed your puppy, this is what works for us and may not work for your situation.

 Do we need a fence for our dog?

 Yes, yes, and yes!!
 A Great Pyrenees thinks its their job to provide protection as far as it can roam!
 A solid fence is going to be your new best friend and lifesaver when owning a Great Pyrenees.
 As, a puppy they will stay close by you but trust me they will begin to roam with time and there's nothing worse than a lost dog.
 We DO NOT recommend underground electric fence systems most Great Pyrenees don't respect the invisible fence and will run right through it but then don't want to cross back over (trust me we learned the hard way with our first dog Izzy).
 The other problem with underground electric fencing is that it does NOT keep strangers and animals OUT of your property.
 This can be a potential problem for these protective dogs.
+We also DO NOT recommend a "runner" or any sort of chain either.

 Training a Livestock Guardian Dog and other useful websites: